Understanding Suppliers and Logistics

 - Exploring the competition.

-Based on that, you should create a shortlist of a few products you could sell.
+You should then create a shortlist of a few products you could sell.
 It’s best to have a few different options in mind in case the first product doesn’t work out.
 Once you know the products you need, you can start searching for suppliers.

 Step 2: Search for Suppliers Online